 Yes, overloading circuits can be extremely dangerous.
 Overloading a circuit means you’re drawing more electricity than the rated capacity of that circuit.
 Overloading can result in fires, overheating an outlet and the burnout of parts.

 Avoid overloading your electrical outlets with extension cords, lighting and decorations.
 Instead, spread your decorations out to various circuits around your home rather than focusing them in one location.

 Trust Sun Electrical

 We want everyone to be safe for the holidays.
 If you’re not sure about your electrical setup and its safety, choose Sun Electrical.
-Our residential electrical services provide quality and secure holiday safety inspections, electrical repairs and troubleshooting.
+Our residential electrical services provide quality and secure holiday safety inspections, lighting installation, electrical repairs and troubleshooting.
 Receive a no-obligation quote today!